oracle/terraform-provider-oci/website/docs/r/globally_distributed_database_sharded_database.html.markdown

 * `ons_port_remote` - Ons remote port number.
 * `prefix` - Unique prefix for the sharded database.
 * `private_endpoint` - The OCID of private endpoint being used by the sharded database.
+* `replication_factor` - The Replication factor for RAFT replication based sharded database.
+Currently supported values are 3, 5 and 7.
+* `replication_method` - The Replication method for sharded database.
+Use RAFT for Raft replication, and DG for DataGuard.
+If replicationMethod is not provided, it defaults to DG.
+* `replication_unit` - For RAFT replication based sharded database, the value should be atleast twice the number of shards.
 * `shard_details` - Details of ATP-D based shards.
 	* `cloud_autonomous_vm_cluster_id` - Identifier of the primary cloudAutonomousVmCluster for the shard.
 	* `compute_count` - The compute amount available to the underlying autonomous database associated with shard.